2025–26 European windstorm season: Definitions and naming conventions

 There is no universal definition of what constitutes a windstorm in Europe, nor is there a universal system of naming storms.

-In the Western Group, consisting of the UK, Ireland, and the Netherlands, a storm is named if one of those meteorological agencies issues an orange warning (known as amber in the UK per its National Severe Weather Warning Service system), which generally requires a likelihood of widespread sustained wind speeds greater than 65 km/h, or widespread wind gust speeds over 110 km/h.
+In the western group, consisting of the UK, Ireland, and the Netherlands, a storm is named if one of those meteorological agencies issues an orange warning (known as amber in the UK per its National Severe Weather Warning Service system), which generally requires a likelihood of widespread sustained wind speeds greater than 65 km/h, or widespread wind gust speeds over 110 km/h.
 Required speeds vary slightly by agency and by season.
-Likelihood of on-land human impacts and inherent severity of the system further factors in whether to use the next pre-listed name.
+Likelihood of on-land human impacts and inherent severity of the system are further factors in whether to use the next pre-listed name.

-The Southwest Group conducts its own naming (Spain, Portugal, and France).
-They typically name a storm if it prompts the issuance of an orange warning, usually for wind, rain or in come cases snow.
+The south-western group conducts its own naming (Spain, Portugal, and France).
+They typically name a storm if it prompts the issuance of an orange warning, usually for wind, rain or in some cases snow.

-For Greece to call upon the next name of its Group, the criteria are when forecast winds are above 50 km/h over land plus expected to impact infrastructure significantly.
-For Denmark to do so, a windstorm must have an hourly average wind speed of at least 90 km/h (25 m/s).
+For Greece to call upon the next name of its group, the criteria are when forecast winds are above 50 km/h over land plus expected to impact infrastructure significantly.
+For Denmark to do so, a windstorm must have an hourly average wind speed of at least 90 km/h.

 The Meteorology Department of the Free University of Berlin (FUB) names all high and low-pressure systems that affect Europe, though they do not assign names to any actual storms.
 A windstorm that is associated with one of these pressure systems is sometimes recognized by the name given to the associated pressure system by the FUB.
 Named windstorms that have been recognized by a European meteorological agency are described in this article.

-Invoking the next listed name in Europe is commonly by a storm's forecast conditions in the next day or so - as public awareness and preparedness are often cited as the main purpose.
+Invoking the next listed name in Europe is commonly by a storm's forecast conditions in the next day or so – as public awareness and preparedness are often cited as the main purpose.
 A nascent storm very occasionally does not become or remain a storm when reaching the forecasting authority.

-Western Group (United Kingdom, Ireland and the Netherlands)
+Western group (United Kingdom, Ireland and the Netherlands)

-These following names were chosen for this storm season by the Western Group.
+These following names were chosen for this storm season by the western group.